-The researchers found that mindfulness meditation interventions “significantly improved depression” compared to controls.
+The researchers found that interventions focusing on meditation and mindfulness for depression symptoms “significantly improved depression” compared to controls.
 The overall effect size was 0.65.

 The effects were strongest among participants from Asia, followed by Europeans.
 The North American participants showed the weakest effect, though it was still significant.
 This may be, the researchers say, because mindfulness has a 2,500-year history in Asia.
 By contrast, mindfulness has only been popular in the West for a few decades.
 “Therefore,” they write, “Asian older adults might be more familiar with mindfulness meditation than their European and North American counterparts.”

 Interestingly, shorter treatments (four weeks or less) led to greater improvements than longer treatments.
 This is noteworthy, as eight weeks is the most common duration for mindfulness meditation.

 The interventions that were most successful at reducing depression included a “guided meditation” component.
 In guided meditation, trained specialists guide the participants, reminding them to take note of their thoughts, emotions, and physical sensations.
 This is especially important with depressed participants, who might tend to ruminate, leading to a greater need for guided meditation.

 The researchers conclude that mindfulness meditation is quite viable as a complement, or even an alternative, to conventional treatments for depressed older adults.

 Mindfulness based cognitive therapy (MBCT) for depression among the elderly is another promising avenue of research.
 MBCT is a technique of attaining a meditative state by focusing on the present moment.
 As a form of psychotherapy, meditation can help a person learn to better understand his thoughts and actions and overcome the external and internal mental struggles that may be preventing them.